JDSherbert/Audio-File-Guide/README.md

 ## 📂 File Types

 ### .aac
-Advanced Audio Coding offers better sound quality than MP3 at similar bit rates.
+Advanced Audio Codec (AAC) is a digital audio coding standard that was designed to be the successor to the MP3 format.
+Developed by a consortium of companies including AT&T Bell Laboratories, Fraunhofer IIS, Dolby Laboratories, Sony Corporation, and Nokia, AAC is now part of the MPEG-2 and MPEG-4 standards.
+AAC offers better sound quality than MP3 at similar bit rates.
 It is the default format for iTunes and Apple Music.
 AAC files support metadata and are widely used in web and mobile applications.
+- Channels: Supports up to 48 full-bandwidth audio channels
+- Sample Rates: Supports 8 kHz to 96 kHz.
+- Bit Rates: Supports 8 kbps to 320 kbps or higher, depending on the profile and application.
+- Profiles: AAC has several profiles tailored to different applications:
+ - AAC-LC (Low Complexity): The most commonly used profile, providing a good balance between complexity and compression efficiency.
+ - HE-AAC (High-Efficiency AAC): Optimized for low bit rates, often used in streaming applications.
+ - HE-AACv2: An extension of HE-AAC, including Parametric Stereo (PS) for even better performance at very low bit rates.
+ - AAC-LD (Low Delay): Designed for real-time communication applications where low latency is crucial.
+ - AAC-ELD (Enhanced Low Delay): Further improves on AAC-LD for high-quality, low-latency audio streaming.

 ### .aiff
 Similar to .wav in size and quality, AIFF is a lossless format developed by Apple.
 It is commonly used in Mac environments for professional audio applications.
 It supports a wide range of sample rates and bit rates and includes metadata support.